ghr85/CC0305/readme.md

 You've been tasked with building a bookings system for a cinema.
 This bookings program will be built in Ruby using a Postgres database.
 This cinema should have films, tickets and customers - later screenings.
+Films, Tickets & Customers should have basic CRUD functionality Functions should be added as per MVP and extension spec in brief.md

 ## Notes

 * Was ill during this one so limped through it with half a brain.
-* Decide whether or not to pass stings/objects to functions
+* Decide whether or not to pass strings/objects to functions
 * A lot of time wasted on forgetting the format which data is returned from postgres AN ARRAY OF STRINGS!
-*
+* Find/replace can be handy but you'll spend more time tweaking and learn less than just typing it in the first place.
+* Is it better to use console to create data or load with SQL?

 ## Files